Nearsoft/apprentice/terminal/terminal.md

 **touch** is an awesome command, you don't have to worry if the file exists and if it is going to get overwritten, if there's a idea1.txt file only the created date wil be affected to the current date, the data will stay intact

-**vim** is a text editor that will let you create files, the comprehension and usage of vim is WAY beyond this course, but I want to let you know people who know how to use vim are VERY efficient in matters of text insertion and deletion, vim alows you to do very delicated and elegant modifications to a file.
-For now lets just create a file
+**vim** is a text editor that will let you create files, the comprehension and usage of vim is WAY beyond this course, but I want to let you know that people who know how to use vim are VERY efficient in matters of text insertion and deletion, vim allows you to do very delicate and elegant modifications to a file.
+For now lets just create a file:

 ```
 danielvilla@Daniels-MacBook-Air:~$ vim idea2.txt
 ```
 vim will create idea2.txt, to enter in insert mode text press **i**

-To exit press **esc** then **:** and then **q** follow by **enter** key
+To exit press **esc** then **:** and then **q** follow by **enter** key:

 ```
 danielvilla@Daniels-MacBook-Air:~$ > idea3.txt
 ```
 redirecting the output of nothing, it will create an empty text file

-To add text to a file you can simple vim into it and add the text in insert mode, or you can append text, echoing the text and adding it to the file
+To add text to a file you can simple vim into it and add the text in insert mode, or you can append text, echoing the text and adding it to the file:

 ```
 danielvilla@Daniels-MacBook-Air:~$ echo "create a script to automate installations" >> idea1.txt
 ```
-to display what a file has let's use the cat command
+to display what a file has let's use the cat command:
 ```
 danielvilla@Daniels-MacBook-Air:~$ cat idea1.txt
 create a script to automate installations